hioloi/hioloi/README.md

 ## Hio Loi, PhD

 I am a Sr. Revenue Science Analyst at FedEx.
+Before joining FedEx, I taught Economics for 6 years in The University of Tennessee at Martin and Southern Illinois University at Edwardsville.
 <!--
 **hioloi/hioloi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.